helloSystem/docs/user/components/preferences/desktop.md

 # Desktop

-The __Desktop__ preferences application allows you do customize the behavior of your computer's desktop.
+The __Desktop__ preferences application allows you to customize the behavior of your computer's desktop.

 ## Background